Whimsy Stick

 Weeks to new pattern

 Your dog barks at you.
 Paws at your leg.
 Drops a toy in your lap.
-Stares at you.
+Or stares.
 Nudges your hand off the keyboard.
 Whines.
-And if you give in, it stops for five minutes, then starts again.
-You feel held hostage by a dog that won’t leave you alone.

 The Scheduled Drive Outlet That Stops Demands